eetheik/FluidSimulator/README.md

 # Requirements
 - C, gcc (I used ggc13)
-	- fftw3 (for Fast Fourier Transforms) + standard C libraries
+	- fftw3f (for Fast Fourier Transforms, note that the code uses floats) + standard C libraries
 - Make utility
 - Zooming out in your terminal window